Our editorial guidelines.

 At this time we are a creative project and do not have the means to pay our writers in anything other than adoration, acclaim and cool stickers.
 As one potential contributor coined nicely, please regard your efforts as a “joyful exercise in sanctioned and uninhibited angst.”

 We don’t accept pieces that have already been published on the web or elsewhere.
-(We do sometimes make exceptions to this latter rule, if you contact us.)
+(We do sometimes make exceptions to this latter rule, if you send us an email to joslyn[at]outsideeyeconsulting[dot]com.)

 Once your brilliance has been published on Recovering Yogi, we retain publication rights and require permission to reprint the story elsewhere.
 Usually, we’ll happily grant that permission with a simple credit line.
 Contact us to inquire about republication.
 Oh, and lastly, once it’s live, it ain’t comin’ down.
 Stand tall.